forestgrape/coronavirus/index.md

 ### entry point
 The cell entry receptor used by SARS-Cov-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2 .
-The barrier function of the apical cell layer and in vitro cell experiments from [McCray et al](#mccray05) show both increased apical ACE2 expression and an corresponding increased cell entry from the apical side.
+The barrier function of the apical cell layer and in vitro cell experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and an corresponding increased cell entry from the apical side.
 McCray & Co also observed that Sars-Cov-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1. (similar observations for another Coronavirinae, namely 229E,  which infects the cells, corresponding to the entry point amino-peptidase N expression, preferably from the apical surface [[McCray](#mccray)] and exits apically with a preference of 10:1 for apical entry and 5:1 for basal entry).

 ### tissue distribution of ACE2
 There are two common methods to measure tissue distribution of proteins:
 * _antibody staining_; here anti-ACE2 antibody.
 Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane. .
 Used in the work of [Timens](#timens), [McCray](#mccray05)
 * _detect mRNA_: here ACE2 mRNA.
-Necessary condition for local protein expression, however not sufficient for ACE2 on apical cell surface.
+Necessary condition for local protein expression, however not sufficient for ACE2 on apical cell surface.[refs coming]

 For being an exploitable entry point, ACE2 should be built into the cell membrane and being useable from outside, see [entry point](#entry-point).
 So if _both_ of methods above yield positive, this is very likley.